RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 ## Special Thanks

-This document is heavily based on the [100Pals Unified Achievement Hunting Rules](https://100pals.co/rules).
-This version is trimmed down and tailored with topics that are relevant to the RetroAchievements context.
+This document is heavily based on the [100Pals Unified Achievement Hunting Rules](https://achievementhunting.com/rules) (the "UAHR").
+This version is trimmed down and tailored to topics that are specifically relevant to the RetroAchievements context.

-The [100Pals](https://100pals.co/) is a community with experienced achievement hunters that exist since achievements were first released on Steam in 2007.
+[100Pals/AchievementHunting.com](https://achievementhunting.com/) is an all-platforms achievement hunting community founded in 2015.